joeburg/anomaly-detection/README.md

 # Capacity

-This program can process ~100 events/second locally on a mac.
+This program can process ~100 events/second for a large (500,000 event) dataset locally on a mac.
 So it should be able to handle rather large traffic volumes.

 # Testing